markjprice/web-dev-net9/docs/errata/improvements.md

 I will also add a warning about making sure command lines are entered all in one line as shown in the following box:

 > **Warning!** The preceding command must be entered all on one line, or the container will not be started up correctly.
 All command lines used in this book can be found and copied from the following link: https://github.com/markjprice/web-dev-net9/blob/main/docs/command-lines.md

+# Page 30 - Creating the Northwind database using a SQL script

+> Thanks to **Mike_H**/`mike_h_16837` for raising asking a question on June 2, 2025 in the Discord channel for this book.

+In Step 2, I tell the reader to execute the SQL script to create the Northwind database.
+But when they see the **Connect** dialog box, some readers don't know what to do.

+In the next edition, I will explicitly say that the reader will be shown the **Connect** dialog box and they will need to use the same connection information as a couple of pages earlier to connect to their SQL Server.
+This is because although they previously connected to their SQL Server via the **Server Explorer** window, they have opened a separate file that does not know about that connection.
+If the reader were to use the **Server Explorer** to create a new query or other database object then it would already be connected.

 # Page 33 - Creating a class library for entity models